nfarring/redisrpc/README.markdown

 <http://nathanfarrington.com>

 RedisRPC is the easiest to use RPC library in the world.
 (No small claim!)
-It has implementations in PHP and Python, with Ruby comming soon.
+It has implementations in Ruby, PHP, and Python.

 Introduction
 ------------